 Well you do now.
 Every June 14th countries across the world celebrate the donors who come forward every year to help save peoples lives with the stuff that our hearts pump around our bodies.

-The World Health Organisation has this to say:
+The World Health Organization has this to say:

 Transfusion of blood and blood products helps save millions of lives every year.
 It can help patients suffering from life-threatening conditions live longer and with a higher quality of life, and supports complex medical and surgical procedures.
 It also has an essential, life-saving role in maternal and child care and during the emergency response to man-made and natural disasters.